-FSC1 Return
+FSC1 Return 1

-Long Term Insurance Business: Annual Investigation
+Long Term In surance Busine ss: Annual Investigation

 FORM FSC 1

-Register Nur mber Year ended 31 December
+Register N umber Year end ed 31 December

 Name of Society (as registered)

 Registered Office

-Post Code:
+ļ Post Code:

 The information provided in this FSC1 Return (Long Term Insurance Business: Annual Investigation) and Auditor's report included herein are the form and contents of an abstract under rule 5.1(2) for use by a non-directive incorporated friendly society (other than a flat rate benefits business friendly society) in respect of its long-term insurance business.

-One copy of the Return must be signed by the chief executive, the secretary and one committee member of the society (or two members of the committee if the offices of chief executive and secretary are held by the same person).

-Three copies of this Return (including the original signed copy) must be submitted as soon as possible after 31 December and not later than the following 30 June to:-
+One copy of the signed by the chasecretary and on member of the sembers of the offices of chief esecretary are helperson). ief executive, the le committee ociety (or two committee if the executive and Three copies of this Return (including the original signed copy) must be submitted as soon as possible after 31 December and not later than the following 30 June to:- Regulatory Data Group, Statistics and Regulatory Data Division (HO5 A-B), Bank of England, Threadneedle Street, London, EC2R 8AH